robert-laws/2021-learning-path/javascript/types-and-values.md

 ### Null

 [Null](https://developer.mozilla.org/en-US/docs/Glossary/Null) points to a nonexistent or invalid value.
 Null itself is described as a primitive, although it technically is a type of `object`.
-It can be used to assign a non-value to
+It can be used to assign a non-value to a variable.
+It's useful to give a variable a value that will return `false` when performing a comparison.

+## Conclusion

+Types and values are the cornerstone of JavaScript.
+It's hard to imagine doing anything useful with the language without using or having a strong understanding of how the different types work and how to assign them values.